junxit/us-congress-bills-113/bill.md

 ---
 legis-num: S. CON.
 RES.
 36
-congress: 113th CONGRESS
+congress: One Hundred Thirteenth Congress of the United States of America
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. CON.
 RES.
 36